Arakii0/All-Bout-HAsh/README.md

 All-Bout-HAsh is a python project that i am making to learn more about hashes and how they work.
-This is a small project for me to better gain understanding of the hashlib library.
+This is a small project for me to better gain understanding of the hashlib library.<br />

-Requirements:
-hashlib
+Requirements:<br />
-(pip install hashlib)
+hashlib (pip install hashlib)<br />